Crypto Treasury Board Reporting: What Directors Actually Need to See (2026)

 Govern, don't interpret raw data

 A board's job is to judge whether the treasury is within mandate and at acceptable risk.
-A token-by-token holdings dump forces directors to interpret on-chain data — which is not governance.
+A token-by-token holdings dump forces directors to interpret on-chain data, which is not governance.
 The report should present:

 - exposure measured against the treasury policy (within limits?);

-- idle vs deployed capital;
+- idle versus deployed capital;

-- yield/PnL with its risk basis;
+- yield and PnL with their risk basis;

-- control and custody posture;
+- the control and custody posture;

 - material risks and exceptions.